-Legal Online Gambling is an accessible and viable option for players who lack land based gambling opportunities within a reasonable proximity, or who simply are looking for an online option for the convenience.
-There are some legitimate gambling sites that accept USA players and offer a high quality and secure Internet gaming experience.
-These sites are accessible via your computer or mobile device, and are available 24/7.
+Legal Online Gambling is an accessible and viable option for players who lack brick and mortar gambling opportunities within reasonable proximity, or who simply are looking for an online option for the convenience.
+There are several legitimate gambling sites that accept USA players and also offer a high quality and secure Internet gaming experience.
+These sites are accessible via your computer or mobile device and are available 24/7.

 Is Legal Online Gambling Available For USA Players?

 Yes, there are online gambling sites that welcome US players that are completely legal.
 Depending on what state you live in, there are two different ways that American gamblers can legally access online gambling entertainment:

 - State-regulated online gambling sites licensed by individual states

 There are no US federal laws that prohibit Americans from gambling online.
 In addition, only two states have imposed prohibitions for online gambling (CT and WA).
 There are no documented cases of those prohibitions being enforced in those two states, but technically it is not legal to gambling online in those regions.

 Each of the gambling sites you see featured below has been thoroughly vetted to ensure that they hold legitimate licensing (or are owned and operated by a parent company that holds relevant credentials) and compliance certifications in their respective jurisdictions, allowing them to legally operate an online gambling site for real money.
 All of these sites are operating legally within the industry.